rust-lang/rust/README.md

 # The Rust Programming Language

-Rust is a systems programming language that is fast, memory safe and multithreaded, but does not employ a garbage collector or otherwise impose significant runtime overhead.
+Rust is a fast systems programming language that guarantees both memory and thread safety.
+It does not employ a garbage collector and has minimal runtime overhead.

 This repo contains the code for `rustc`, the Rust compiler, as well as standard libraries, tools and documentation for Rust.